jetpham/jetpham-com/README.md

 This is a [Rust](https://www.rust-lang.org/) project bootstrapped build on [Ratzilla](https://orhun.dev/ratzilla/) and [Ratatui](https://ratatui.rs/)

-It has a colorful implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in the background
+A terminal-esque personal page that has a colorful implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) overlaid atop.

 ## [Getting Started](https://github.com/orhun/ratzilla#serve)